 Applications will be structured in two phases and evaluated by a committee composed of SIT-PLU partners:

-Phase 1: Application submission (for one residency only) via the online form dieses Formular.
+Phase 1: Application submission (for one residency only) via this form.

 Deadline: 31st May